We have all met people who appear to lack empathy.

 After all, we are all humans, sharing both a time and a location, with a psychological need to connect.
 Building empathy allows us to form an authentic, deep relationship with the people we meet and society at large, making decisions that solve our problems and those of others.

-Try out some of the worksheets with your clients and help them implement empathy-building strategies daily, and develop the empathy needed for stronger relationships, while avoiding disagreements that arise from not being able to see another point of view.
+Try out some of the worksheets with your clients to help them implement empathy-building strategies daily and develop the empathy needed for stronger relationships, while avoiding disagreements that arise from not being able to see another’s point of view.

 - Goleman, D. (2006).
 Emotional intelligence.
 New York: Bantam Books.

 - Halpern, J., & Weinstein, H. M. (2004).
 Rehumanizing the other: Empathy and reconciliation.
 Human Rights Quarterly, 26(3), 561–583.

 - Horsburgh, V. A., Schermer, J. A., Veselka, L., & Vernon, P.A.
 (2009).
 A behavioural genetic study of mental toughness and personality.
 Personality and Individual Differences, 46, 100–105.

 - Kidd, D. C., & Castano, E. (2013).
 Reading literary fiction improves theory of mind.
 Science, 342(6156), 377–380.

 - Knafo, A., Zahn-Waxler, C., Van Hulle, C., Robinson, J. L., & Rhee, S. H. (2008).
 The developmental origins of a disposition toward empathy: Genetic and environmental contributions.
 Emotion, 8, 737–752.